 1. I have a huge reading list already.
 I am also working on my

 2. I get at least 12-15 requests a day, where people ask me to read and offer suggestions.
 For me to do that I will need at least 3-4 hours (if I were to read all and I cannot be partial and read only one).
 I am sorry, I simply cannot afford to spare that kind of time.

 3.I blog because I like to blog.
 So I make time for it.
 I read the books I want to read.
 And since my time is limited, I choose to read the stuff I want to, stuff that gives me joy, makes me happy! :) It is simple.

 4. I am not as easy person to please.
 I don't mince words.
 Most people want praise.
 They really don't want feedback.
 I don't like to discourage people.
 I will be happy if you are published.
 I do wish you all the best.
 But sorry, I cannot mentor you or hold your hand while you pursue your dream.
 I have too much going on in my life already.

-Hello!!
-I am not competing with you!!
-If you become a full time writer and get your book published. good for you!
-I will still read it only if it interests me and if the writing is brilliant!
+Let me clarify this-- I am not competing with you!
+If you become a full time writer and get your book published I would only be happy for you.
+However, I will still read it only if it interests me and if the writing holds my attention.
 Heck, I might even review it on my blog for you ;-)

 6. Yesterday my fellow author Manreet Sodhi Someshwar and I were having an exchange on Twitter about the crazy requests that we writers get.
 Many of us get mails all the time where, people ask us to mail them a copies of our book!